SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

 - [Exercise 4: Validate your BTP Solution Diagram](./exercises/ex4/) - Victor
 - [Exercise 5: Make your Reference Architecture Official](./exercises/ex5/) - Victor

-## Introduction
+## Introduction - Slides

 10 min

-- Agenda
+- Agenda (Arne)
-- Articulate specific session goals:
+- Articulate specific session goals (Victor):
   - How will the resources above empower attendees?
   - What knowledge & skills will attendees leave this session with?
-- Reminder: GitHub & SAP accounts are required
+- Reminder: GitHub account is required (Victor)
+- Slide for temporary SAP credentials (Victor)
-- Explainer: How to follow along with session exercises & content in GitHub
+- Explainer: How to follow along with session exercises & content in GitHub (Victor)

 ## Exercise 0: Refresher on SAP BTP Basics